Forum Topics Started

-“Putting social rights at the core of our Union” is one of the priorities part of the “Building the Progressive Future Together” statement, that will be debated during our event in Brussels on October 18-19.
+“Putting social rights at the core of our Union” is one of the priorities part of the “Building the Progressive Future Together” statement, debated during our event in Brussels on October 18-19.
+But the debate goes on.
 We’re counting on your input, so each of you can play a part in shaping our common future.
-It’s easy – just sign in, click on the link and add your thoughts.
-We will select the best comment for each workshop and fly the person who sent it to Brussels, as our Together Ambassador, to debate live with our MEPs, European Commissioners, academics and intellectuals.
-Deadline: October 9.
+It’s easy – just sign in add your thoughts to this topic.

 Migration has become a key political issue for the European Union, following the large number of arrivals over the last few years.
 We have been deeply affected by the fate of children, women and men who are risking their lives to reach Europe, and have called repeatedly for a holistic approach to migration to counter populist and right wing scaremongering and their denials of the value of human life and dignity.